Np3-0/Venatio/README.md

 # Venatio
 An app made for NASA ADC 2025.
-Made in React Native.
+Made with Three.js and React Native.